Google’s secretive ATAP lab is imagining the future of smart devices

 When might Kauffmann’s technology be available to consumers, and in what form?
 He tells me that he isn’t sure, and that it depends in part on his success selling it to other stakeholders within Google.
 “I’m in the unenviable position of having developed the tech, and now I have to convince every single part of Google that it makes sense to integrate it,” he says.
 “And to do it in a way that doesn’t require a login, and that doesn’t use personal information, and that actually maintains the vision.”

-In a way, the fact that Kauffmann must make such a pitch—even in the new era of a more deeply-integrated ATAP—is reassuring.
+In a way, the fact that Kauffmann must make such a pitch—even in the new era of a more deeply-embedded ATAP—is reassuring.
 Better that brainstorms be forced to run a gauntlet of internal skepticism than be shoved out the door before they’re ready.

 A mouse for your house